placeholder

 Current accreditation results

-Northern Health was awarded ‘Accredited’ status following the onsite survey by Accreditation Canada in July of 2022.
-Surveyors visited 20 sites, and engaged with over 160 staff, physicians, clients, and community partners.
-It is a significant accomplishment, Northern Health teams met 94% of the over 2000 criteria assessed.
+Northern Health maintained ‘Accredited’ status following the onsite survey by Accreditation Canada in June 2023.
+Surveyors visited 9 sites, and engaged with staff, medical staff, clients, and community partners.
+It is a significant accomplishment: Northern Health teams met 99.5% of the over 480 criteria assessed.

-A snapshot of the last Accreditation cycle results by Quality Dimension; these dimensions are the basis of the standards and each criteria in the standard is tied to a dimension.
-Reviewing all dimensions give an overall picture of what high quality health care program or service is like.
+What follows is a snapshot of the last Accreditation cycle results by Quality Dimension; these dimensions are the basis of the standards and each criterion in the standard is tied to a dimension.
+Reviewing all dimensions will give you an overall picture of what high quality health care program or service is like.

-Areas assessed Governance, Leadership, Acute Care Services, Long-Term Care Services over 22 service locations Primary and Community Care and Population and Public Health over 20 service locations
+Areas assessed2018 - Governance, Leadership, Acute Care Services, Long-Term Care Services over 22 service locations2022 - Primary and Community Care and Population and Public Health over 20 service locations2023 - Governance, leadership, and emergency and disaster management, infection prevention and control and medication management over 9 locations

 • Well integrated teams concentrating on access to care with services focused on a client-centered practice promoting health and wellness.